-The Company currently bases its headquarters in Plainview, Long Island, NY pursuant to a lease which expires in September, 2022.
-We also maintain an office in Manhattan, NY until May 31, 2020.
+The Company currently bases its headquarters in Plainview, Long Island, NY pursuant to a lease which expires in September 2022.
 Reporting to the Board of Directors, corporate officers of the Company include the President and Chief Executive Officer ("CEO"), Co-Chief Financial Officer and Secretary, Chief Operating Officer ("COO"), and Co-Chief Financial Officer and Treasurer.